 - Tied scores share the designated placement and winnings.

 - PGWGC Play Day games are regular tournament games played January through October.
 (Play Games are defined as any game where everyone is playing under the same conditions and rules.)
 Awards are given at the end of the year for lowest average putts, most chip-ins, and most/earliest achieved net birdies scores.

-- PGWGC major events are One or more designated Guest Days.
+- PGWGC major events are One or more designated Guest Days and our "Pass the Cleat" competition with the LaGuna Seca Women's Group.
 There will be no play day games during these events.

-- PGWGC major member-only tournaments are Pass the Cleat, the Club Championship, and Ace of Aces.
-Players in the club Championship and Ace of Aces tournament are eligible for play day games.
+- Our major member-only Club Championship/Ace of Aces tournament is scored as a "C" (Competition).
+Players in the Club Championship and Ace of Aces tournament are eligible for play day games.